 Sunscreen should be an important part of outdoor summer fun, but some manufacturers have been taking heat for sunscreen recalls.
-Some of Johnson & Johnson’s sunscreen has been found too risky to keep on the shelf of your local convenience store.
+Specifically, some of Johnson & Johnson’s sunscreen has been found too risky to keep on the shelf of your local convenience store.

-This article lays out some frequently asked questions (FAQs) about sunscreen recalls, lists other products that cause cancer, and seeks to help you in your decision of whether to hire a personal injury attorney if you think you may have been injured by a Johnson & Johnson sunscreen product.
+This article lays out some frequently asked questions (FAQs) about sunscreen recalls, lists other products that cause cancer, and seeks to help you in your decision of whether to hire a personal injury attorney if you think you may have been injured by a dangerous sunscreen product.

 If you or a loved one is the victim of a sunscreen injury, speak with a personal injury attorney at (800) 863-5312 for a free case evaluation.
 A Zinda Law Group lawyer is ready to listen to how you were injured and will let you know how you can proceed to recover.

 Johnson & Johnson is a major corporation responsible for countless health-related products.
 It produces Band-aids, medical devices, and even COVID-19 vaccines.
 Your favorite everyday skincare products and the elements of your basic first aid kit likely include Johnson & Johnson goods.
 In fact, you’ve probably used a Johnson & Johnson product recently.

 Johnson & Johnson was founded in 1886, so the company has had its fair share of recalls as well as blockbuster-selling products.
 One such recall is that of its sunscreen.
 Johnson & Johnson issued a voluntary recall on its sunscreen on July 14, 2021, and advised its consumers to stop using those products, offering refunds upon proof of purchase.

 Did Johnson & Johnson Recall all Sunscreen?